OrianeLanfranchi/Travel-specific-PIIs-pseudonymization/README.md

 - **Reversible Pseudonymization**: The tool provides mapping between the original and pseudonymized data, allowing for reversible pseudonymization when required (useful for testing or regulatory purposes).

-## Project Structure

-The project is organized into several Python modules for better scalability and maintenance:

 ### Files Overview: